nuejs/nue/packages/nuejs.org/docs/content-syntax.md

 This creates a flexible layout where a main **feature** block contains a nested **stack**, allowing for clean organization and structure in your content.

 The possibilities are endless.
 You can combine blocks in creative ways, stacking sections within sections to build rich, interactive landing pages.
 Imagine a **hero section** that introduces key features, followed by a **grid of cards**, each with its own stacked content blocks highlighting product details, testimonials, or case studies.
 With the power of **nesting**, you can craft visually complex layouts while keeping your Markdown easy to read and maintain.
-Whether you're building product showcases, multi-section promotional pages, or detailed service breakdowns, nesting unlocks a new level of creative control over your content structure—letting design systems handle the visual complexity.
+Whether you're building product showcases, multi-section promotional pages, or detailed service breakdowns, nesting unlocks a new level of creative control over your content structure — letting design systems handle the visual complexity.

 ### Code blocks
 Code blocks in Nue are enclosed between triple backticks and can include an optional language hint for syntax highlighting using the [Glow syntax highlighter](/blog/introducing-glow/).
 For example, a CSS code block would look like this: